ldgabbay/foostache/docs/specification.md

 ## Context Stack

 The context stack represents a history of input values used to render a template.
-Normally, the context stack is just once context, being the original JSON input.
+Normally, the context stack is just one context, being the original JSON input.
 Sometimes the context will switch, for example when iterating over values within an array.
 This pushes a new value onto the stack temporarily, for instance the value of the current element in the array.

 ## Ranges